 In the 20th century, most people drew are sharp line between their personal lives and their professional lives.
 If you were born post 1980, you probably have the kind of parents who think you’d be fortunate to have a high paying job, even if you hated it.
 The baby boomer generation grew up in a simpler time – at least from an employment perspective – where you kept your head down, worked hard and benefited from insurance coverage and, eventually, a big fat pension.
 In this day and age, however, finding a stable job of this nature is extremely challenging.
 Many millennials work in the freelance economy, or switch careers several times to find something that is a good fit.
 This is not only frustrating for baffled parents; it’s also frustrating for employers who end up with a high turnover of workers.

-This phenomenon has lead to the evolution of a different kind of corporate culture, one that encourages sensitive millennials to bring their “whole selves” to work, encourages working from home from time to time and provides workplace perks such as ping-pong tables, lunch-time yoga classes and lavish staff parties with gourmet catering and craft cocktails.
+This phenomenon has lead to the evolution of a different kind of corporate culture, one that encourages sensitive millennials to bring their “whole selves” to work, encourages working from home from time to time and provides workplace perks such as ping-pong tables, lunch-time yoga classes and lavish staff parties with gourmet catering and chance to wear charming cocktail dresses.

 There is a certain wisdom to this – studies show that the younger generation is less focused onaccruing material wealth and more focused on lifestyle.
 Therefore, if it feels like the boundary between personal and professional life is a bit looser, then it is more conducive to their needs.

 Between parties, creative seminars and a policy of workplace openness, a superior, more efficient work environment can be achieved – so the argument goes.
 It’s simple if you think about it: the baby boomer generation was fine to slog through an impersonal work environment if they were getting paid a lot.
 Millennials are content being paid a little less, as long as their quality of life is high and they feel they can express themselves freely at work.